canonical-websites/tutorials.ubuntu.com/tutorials/desktop/firefox-for-web-developers/firefox-for-web-developers.md

 * Firefox Developer Edition is downloaded from Mozilla, and gets its updates from them directly.

-This means that the Developer Edition releases aren't curated, tested or patched by Canonical, and don't incude any Ubuntu-specific fixes or additions.
+This means that the Developer Edition releases aren't curated, tested or patched by Canonical, and don't include any Ubuntu-specific fixes or additions.
 It also means that updates to the browser are not affected by your usual Ubuntu update settings.
 It's ***not*** installed via the usual "apt" command line tools, or the Ubuntu Software application.

 If you still want to proceed with installing the Developer Edition, read on…